 As we age, our bones become more brittle.
-So, the elderly can more easily sustain a bone fracture in a collision.
+Older adult drivers can more easily sustain a bone fracture in a collision.
 Young children could sustain fractures as well because their bones are not fully developed.
 Children, however, typically heal much faster.
 Therefore, the process of healing and getting back to normal is much easier for them.

 4 Phases of Bone Fracture Treatment

-- Call for emergency medical assistance and stay still.
-You can cause additional damage by moving a broken bone or fractured body part improperly.
+- Call for emergency medical assistance and stay still:You can cause additional damage by moving a broken bone or fractured body part improperly.
 Before transporting you to the hospital, emergency workers may need to protect the injured area with a splint and gauze.
 This will limit the your ability to move the broken part.
 They may need to apply pressure to the injury as well to slow the bleeding.

-- Once at the hospital, your bone break will need to be properly set and held there.
-Repositioning the bone without surgery is called "closed reduction."
+- Once at the hospital, your bone break will need to be properly set and held there: Repositioning the bone without surgery is called closed reduction of a broken bone.
 Most bone fractures suffered by children only require a closed reduction procedure.
 Serious fractures, however, require "open reduction."
 This is when the bone is repositioned with surgery.
 You may need pins, screws, rods or plates to hold the fracture in place as it heals.The cost of treating a bone fracture does not end with surgery.

-Many fractures need to be immobilized with a splint or cast.
-Medication is typically needed as well to reduce pain and swelling or to prevent infection.
-As soon as you are able, you will need to begin rehabilitation.
+- Medication is typically needed as well to reduce pain and swelling or to prevent infection: As soon as you are able, you will need to begin rehabilitation.
 Even if you are still in a cast, you should begin your rehabilitative therapy to promote blood flow and to maintain your muscle tone.
 Exercising with the help of a skilled physical therapist is not cheap, but it can help increase your chances of a full recovery and prevent blood clots and stiffness.

-Even with proper treatment, you will likely have stiffness and weakness long after the splint or cast is removed.
-It may take four to six weeks for the bone to regain strength and the types of activities you can do may be limited as you heal.
+- Even with proper treatment, you will likely have stiffness and weakness long after the splint or cast is removed: It may take four to six weeks for the bone to regain strength and the types of activities you can do may be limited as you heal.
 For many, returning to work is simply not possible soon after the crash.

 If you have sustained an injury because of the negligence or wrongdoing of another, you may be able to seek financial compensation by filing a personal injury claim.
 A successful injury lawsuit can result in support of all of your related financial losses as well as non-economic losses such as pain and suffering and emotional distress.

-When you are in the process of recovering physically and emotionally from a traumatic accident, managing legal and procedural issues with insurance companies can become an added burden.
 The experienced California personal injury attorneys at Bisnar Chase have helped injured victims of car accidents obtain fair and full compensation for their losses.
 We can also help you avoid the costly mistakes many plaintiffs and claimants make during this complex process.
-Please contact us at 949-203-3814 for a free consultation and comprehensive case evaluation.
+When you are in the process of recovering physically and emotionally from a traumatic accident, managing legal and procedural issues with insurance companies can become an added burden.